AY2526S1-CS2103T-W12-4/tp/docs/UserGuide.md

 <box type="info">

 **Info**:
-* The delete command operates on the clients on the list that is currently displayed.
+The `delete` command operates on the client list that is currently displayed.
 For example, using the command `find n/John` followed by `delete 1` will delete the first client in the list returned by the `find` command and not from the entire list of clients.
   </box>

 ### Editing a client : `edit`